GI Bill Payment Dates and Rates

-GI Bill payment rates are based on each school year.
-They will be sent from August 1st of one year to July 31st of the next.
+GI Bill payment rates are based on the academic school year and may be sent from August 1st of one year to July 31st of the next.

 Post 9/11 GI Bill Housing Payment Dates

 GI Bill housing payment dates are typically paid for the first week of the month after the month you enrolled.
 GI Bill housing payments go to the student and are different from GI Bill payments which are sent directly to the school.

-GI Bill housing payments are deposited into accounts at the beginning of each month but do not have exact dates and can vary.
-Sometimes there might be a delay in payments at first but should be consistent after the process starts.
+GI Bill housing payments are not made on the same dates each month.
+Your payment times may vary depending on a variety of factors.
+New students may experience a delay in payments at first but they should be consistent after the process starts.

 GI Bill Tuition Payment Rates

-All of these payment and maximum amounts below are for those eligible for the full time benefit, which is 100%.
+All payment and maximum amounts listed below are for those eligible for the full-time benefit, which is 100%.
 If you are not eligible for the 100%, your amounts will be prorated based on your eligibility percentage.

 The Maximum Tuition and Fee Reimbursement differs based on the type of school that you attend.
 Here is the breakdown:

 Pays for all tuition and fee payments for an in-state student.

 You might be eligible for the Yellow Ribbon Program if you are attending a private institution of higher learning (IHL) that is more expensive than the annual cap.